News & Events

 “When God saved my life in Iraq, I believe it was because He had a mission for me, and that mission was not then being done."

 Fr.
-Karam Alraban is pastor of Ascension Parish in Parksville.
+Karam Alraban is assistant pastor at Holy Cross Parish in Victoria.
 As a refugee from Iraq, Fr.
 Karam has a unique perspective on the current refugee situation.
 We thank him for his willingness to share his story with us, to give us a better understanding of the issues facing refugees in the Middle East and elsewhere.

 I was born in Baghdad, the capital of Iraq.
 I am part of a Catholic family of four: my parents, my younger brother and me.
 My family was a practicing family who took me to Church every Sunday.
 I was impressed by the priest and the way he led us in prayer, and with his pastoral mission.
 So I had the desire to be a priest from the age of seven.
 I joined the minor seminary where I lived while I went to middle school and high school.
 Then I joined the major seminary, where I attended the Pontifical Babel College for philosophy and theology.
 I graduated with a Bachelor’s degree in theology.